-Dematiaceous fungi are the aetiological agent which belongs to the phylum “Ascomycota” and order “Chaetothyriales”.
-Dematiaceous fungi undergo cell division “Meristematically” not through budding and cause “Septation” that infects the subcutaneous tissue.
+Dematiaceous fungi are the aetiological agents, which belong to the phylum “Ascomycota” and order “Chaetothyriales”.
+Dematiaceous fungi undergo cell division meristematically, not through budding.
+They cause septation that infects the subcutaneous tissue.

-The transmission of the fungus can occur by the “Autoinoculation” i.e. scratching of the infected site to the other parts.
-A group of dematiaceous fungi can present in soil, plants and plant debris.
-Thus, barefoot agriculture workers and woodcutters are more affected by this disease.
+The transmission of the fungus generally results via autoinoculation, i.e. through scratching the infected site to the other parts.
+A group of dematiaceous fungi are ubiquitous in soil, plants and plant debris.
+Thus, barefoot agriculture workers and woodcutters are highly affected by this disease.

-Chromomycosis is more prevalent in males having an age limit between 30-50years and those who are engaged in agricultural activities.
+Chromomycosis is more prevalent in males having an age limit between 30 and 50 years and those engaged in agricultural activities.
 A person with HLA-A 29 antigen is ten times more susceptible to this disease.

-In males: Chromomycosis is prevalent in the upper limbs, buttocks and lower limbs.
+- In males: Chromomycosis prevalently affects the upper limbs, buttocks and lower limbs.

-In females: Chromomycosis is prevalent in the upper limbs, neck, face and lower limbs.
+- In females: Chromomycosis prevalently affects the upper limbs, neck, face and lower limbs.

-The most common feature of Chromomycosis is the appearance of Sclerotic lesions on the skin.
-The disease mainly affects the upper limbs, lower limbs and the buttock area.
+The most common feature of chromomycosis is the appearance of sclerotic lesions on the skin.
+The disease mainly affects the upper limbs, lower limbs and buttock area.

-It is the most common type of lesion, which occurs most frequently.
-Nodular type of lesion can distinguish by the following features:
+It occurs most frequently.
+Nodular type lesions are characterized by the following features:

 - Colour of lesion: Pale pink in colour.

-- The surface of lesion: A surface of the lesion can be smooth, papillary and scaly.
+- The surface of lesion: Smooth, papillary and scaly.

-- Further, many nodules transform into the tumoral lesion.
+- Further, many nodules transform into tumoral lesion.

-- The appearance of lesion: Appears as large, protruding papules.
+- The appearance of lesion: Large and protruding papules.

-- The surface of lesion: It is lobulated and covered with dirty grey epidermal remains.
+- The surface of the lesion: Lobulated and covered with dirty grey epidermal remains.

 - The shape of the lesion: Resembles the shape of Cauliflower.

-- Size of lesion: Lesion forms tumoral masses which grow in size.
+- Size of lesion: Lesion forms tumoral masses that gradually grow in size.

 The appearance of hyperkeratotic lesions shows a sign of having verrucous chromomycosis that usually occurs in the upper or lower limbs.
 It most frequently affects the edges of the feet.

-This type of lesion occurs very frequently with various shapes and sizes.
-The lesion forms are reddish to violet in colour with a scaly surface.
+It occurs very frequently with various shapes and sizes.
+Plaque-type lesions are reddish to violet in colour with a scaly surface.

-Based on the severity, Chromomycosis can classify into three types:
+Based on the severity, chromomycosis is classified into three types:

-- Mild form: The condition is mild if a single nodule forms with a diameter greater than 5cm.
+- Mild form: The condition is mild if a single nodule forms having a diameter greater than 5 cm.

 - Severe form: A condition is severe if the diameter of the lesion exceeds by covering the extensive skin areas.

-Chromomycosis can be diagnosed based on the presence of thick-walled, sclerotic muriform cells or medlar bodies from the skin scraping.
+Chromomycosis diagnosis requires thick-walled, sclerotic muriform cells or medlar bodies from the skin scraping.

-Culture method: A sample of the infected site can be cultured on the selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
-On standard media, Chromomycosis can be characterized by the slow growth of black colonies.
-For further assessment of the disease, the slide culture method is employed to determine the microscopic features.
+Culture method: You need to culture the sample of the infected site in selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
+On standard media, chromomycosis can be characterized by the slow growth of black colonies.
+For further assessment of the disease, the slide culture method is usually employed to determine the microscopic features.

-Direct examination: The presence of sclerotic medlar bodies can be directly examined in the potassium hydroxide mounts.
-It results in the appearance of dark golden brown, sub-globose, multicellular, planate and dividing yeast cells of medlar bodies.
+Direct examination: We could examine the presence of sclerotic medlar bodies by preparing potassium hydroxide mounts.
+It results in dark golden brown, sub-globose, multicellular, planate and dividing yeast cells of medlar bodies.

 Other techniques: Techniques like biopsy and molecular methods confirm the diagnosis.
-Duplex PCR of ribosomal DNA helps in the diagnosis of Fonsecaea sp. and oligonucleotide primer diagnoses the presence of C. carrionii.
+Duplex PCR of ribosomal DNA diagnoses Fonsecaea sp. and oligonucleotide primer diagnoses the presence of C. carrionii.

-Itraconazole: Based on the severity of the disease, a daily dose of Itraconazole with 200-400 mg is generally recommended.
-In mild cases, a disease recovers within 6-12 months, but in severe cases takes several months.
-Itraconazole behaves as a “Fungistatic agent”, so there may a chance of relapsing of the disease.
+- Itraconazole: Based on the severity of the disease, a daily dose of Itraconazole with 200-400 mg is generally recommended.
+In mild cases, a disease recovers within 6-12 months.
+But in severe cases, it takes several months.
+Itraconazole behaves as a “Fungistatic agent”, so there may be a chance of relapsing the disease.

-Terbinafine: It is the antifungal agent which is recommended with a daily dose of 500-1000 mg.
+- Terbinafine: It is an antifungal agent recommended with a daily dose of 500-1000 mg.

-Posaconazole: It is found effective with a dose of 800 mg/day.
+- Posaconazole: It is effective with a dose of 800 mg/day.

 It includes surgical excision, cryosurgery, thermotherapy and laser vaporisation.

-Surgical excision: It is useful for the treatment of primary lesions that are limited in number, but not effective for the secondary lesions.
+- Surgical excision: It only treats the primary lesions limited in number, not effective in treating secondary lesions.

-Cryosurgery: It involves the treatment of Chromomycosis with liquid nitrogen and is more effective with combination Itraconazole therapy.
-In cryosurgery, fungus removes within 1-2 weeks from the site of the lesion.
+- Cryosurgery: It treats chromomycosis by using liquid nitrogen in combination with Itraconazole therapy.
+The cryosurgery method destroys the fungus within 1-2 weeks from the site of the lesion.

-Thermotherapy: It makes the use of “Pocket warmers” which are allowed to place on the lesion site for 24hours a day.
-Thermotherapy is found to be effective in conjugation with antifungal chemotherapy.
+- Thermotherapy: It uses pocket warmers, which are allowed to place on the lesion site for 24 hours.
+Thermotherapy is effective in conjugation with antifungal chemotherapy.

-Laser vaporisation: This method in combination with thermotherapy can successfully excise the sclerotic nodules.
-Laser vaporisation method used in Germany for the removal of buttock lesions.
+- Laser vaporisation: This method, in combination with thermotherapy, can successfully excise the sclerotic nodules.
+The laser vaporisation method treats the buttock lesions.